The Many Strains Of P.acnes Bacteria, And Why Some Cause More Acne

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

 Why different p.acnes bacteria strains cause more acne.The role of p.acnes bacteria in acne is well known.
 It inhabits your sebaceous glands and when overgrown, stimulates an immune system response which inflames and swells your pores.
-But up until about twenty years ago there remained some mystery, since p.acnes is also a perfectly normal member of human skin flora.
+But up until twenty years ago there remained some mystery, since p.acnes is also a perfectly normal member of human skin flora.

 What’s the explanation?
-Like all infectious bacteria, such as the mostly benign E.coli where only a few subspecies actually kill people, Propionibacterium acnes has countless different strains and some are much more involved with acne than others.
+Like all infectious bacteria, such as the mostly benign E.coli where only a few subspecies actually kill people, Propionibacterium acnes has countless different strains, and some are much more involved with acne than others.

 The truth about p.acnes bacteria

-P.acnes bacteria and its different strains.P.acnes bacteria is not one uniform microorganism, nowhere close to it.
-The strains share countless broad characteristics, such as feeding off sebum for their energy, but there’s 4 main subgroups of p.acnes and over 11,000 different types have been detected in human skin.
+P.acnes bacteria is not one uniform microorganism, not even close.
+The strains share countless broad characteristics, such as feeding off sebum for their energy, but there’s 4 main subgroups of p.acnes, and over 11,000 different forms have been detected in human skin.

-The most recent illustration was an overhyped but excellent study released back in 2013.
-Multiple strains of p.acnes bacteria were analysed, including 66 previously undetected strains.
-This alone shows how multiple new strains are constantly being discovered.
 The 10 most common ribotypes (strains) of p.acnes were analysed in detail.
-These bacteria samples were obtained from 52 people with clear skin and 49 people with acne ranging from moderate to severe.
+These bacteria samples were obtained from 52 clear-skinned people, and 49 people with moderate to severe acne.

 Read Annihilate Your Acne – get the diet that could transform your skin!